 Now, mount the RGB fan on the CPU cover with screws provided by the manufacturer.
 Cover up the CPU to finish the adjustment process.

-(C) Connecting an RGB Fan To a Motherboard With No Header
+(C) Connecting an RGB Fan to a Motherboard With No Header

 Yes, you may think it is complicated, but it is not that complicated to connect RGB fans with a motherboard with no header.
 You’ll need an extra RGB fan dual connector and an RGB controller to connect RGB fans with a motherboard with no header.